OSINT: Foundations (Virtual Course)

 • Generating data from social media platforms

-• Indexing and sharing your OSINT sources
+• Indexing and sharing your OSINT sources and data

-Searching the Web
+Searching the Web I

-• Foundational search strategies
+• Foundational and advanced search strategies

 • Working with search operators

-• Constructing complex search queries
+• Indexing and managing search queries

 • Enhancing productivity through search extensions